lulf/lulf.github.io/_posts/2023-11-27-leaving-red-hat.md

 At the yearly face to face gatherings I got to know others from the team, and made many new friends.
 As the years passed, we grew the team and was able to meet customers using the associated products.
 I traveled to conferences to speak about the project and learned a lot about building communities.
 I think the most valuable lesson from this period was how to work with others remotely and that even if you are remote, a periodic refresh with face-to-face meeting is still needed to better understand each other.

-Then one day in December 2020 I got the opportunity to join another team at Red Hat that was using Rust to build and Internet of Things ecosystem.
+Then one day in December 2020 I got the opportunity to join another team at Red Hat that was using Rust to build an Internet of Things ecosystem.

 ## Re-discovering embedded